 The Conservation, Restoration, and Repair of Stringed Instruments and Their Bows

-Volume I: Theoretical Issues Concerning Stringed Instruments and Their Bows
+Volume 1: General Issues Concerning Stringed Instruments and Their Bows

 • Foreword